Heading

 We’ve covered some of the best practices for writing attention-grabbing headlines and, up next, we’ll share some foolproof formulas you can try.
 But, first, let’s go over how to write headlines.

-1. Sum up the topic.
 Without being misleading, summarize the main point of your content and, more importantly, what your audience will gain from checking it out.
 You have to have a clear, condensed description in mind first before you can write a concise but complete headline for your audience.
+This will help you stay on track and ensure that your headline accurately represents the content of your article.

-2. Match the tone of voice.
 What tone does your content or copy have?
 Is it friendly or casual?
 Persuasive or professional?
 Whatever description you land on, your headline should have the same tone so that readers aren’t thrown off by huge differences between the headline and body of your piece.

-3. Try several headlines.
 Using the best practices we mentioned above, whenever you can, create at least 10 options per piece.
 That way, you can get past the first few basic ideas to the more creative, eye-catching, and compelling versions.
 (Alternatively, you can let Jasper do this heavy lifting for you, which we’ll walk you through later.)

-4. Test your headlines.
 A great tool for this is CoSchedule Headline Studio, which scores headlines based on a bunch of criteria such as length, sentiment, use of power words, and even SEO potential.
 Pop the options you’re considering into Headline Studio to compare and contrast their strengths and weaknesses, and choose from headlines with green scores above 70+.

 10 headline formulas you can use for crafting catchy headlines